andriumon/rsfc-action/README.md

 # rsfc-action

-Repository for hosting the RSFC action available in Github Marketplace
+Repository for hosting the RSFC action available in Github Marketplace.
 For more information on RSFC, you can visit its [Github repository](https://github.com/oeg-upm/rsfc)

 ## Previous considerations